Isiboro Secure

 Visitor Facilities And Travel

 TIPNIS is one of Bolivia's most remote and difficult parks to access.
 The entry points in Cochabamba (southern Andes section) provide road access to the park boundary.
 The Beni side is accessible by river or air from Trinidad, Beni's capital.
 No tourist infrastructure exists within the park beyond indigenous community facilities.
-Visits require coordination with indigenous governing councils (CONISUR and TIPNIS indigenous organizations).
-The ongoing political controversy over the park's status requires current information checking before planning any visit.
+Visits require coordination with indigenous governing councils.
+The ongoing political and legal controversy over the park's status requires current information checking before planning any visit.
 Travel to the park should be coordinated with Bolivian indigenous rights organizations or specialized tour operators with indigenous community relationships.

 Conservation And Sustainability

 TIPNIS faces the most serious conservation threats of any Bolivian protected area.
-The proposed highway through the core indigenous territory, while legally blocked by Law 180, faces ongoing political pressure from coca farmers in the southern colonization zone who would benefit from improved market access.
+The proposed highway through the core indigenous territory—legally blocked by Law 180 in 2011 but reopened by Law 969 in 2017—continues to create political and legal uncertainty.
 Coca cultivation is expanding at the park's southern boundary in the Polygon zone, where colonization has historically been more intense.
-The political and legal uncertainty around the park's status makes consistent conservation management difficult.
+The political uncertainty around the park's status makes consistent conservation management difficult.
 International support for indigenous rights and tropical forest conservation is essential for TIPNIS's long-term protection.
 The park's fate is intertwined with Bolivia's broader struggles over indigenous rights, resource sovereignty, and development priorities.